JoannaAdermark1/life-hack/README.md

 ## Credits
 Basic structure of and understanding of the abouve the page development taken from code intitute project "love running"

-### Images:
+## Images used:
-img used are taken from pexels.com and freepik.com
+imgs used are taken from pexels.com and freepik.com

 ## Acknowledgments: